 NEC offers an intensive two-year graduate program for pianists leading to a Master of Music degree or Graduate Diploma in Chamber Music.
+Students can also pursue the Doctor of Musical Arts degree in Chamber Music.
 Under the direction of Vivian Hornik Weilerstein, this selective program is open to a limited number of students each year.
 Successful applicants must have significant experience with chamber music repertoire and performance.

 - Participation in six chamber ensembles over the course of four semesters.
 Each ensemble is coached one hour per week (including regular coaching by Vivian Hornik Weilerstein with additional coaching by faculty members in other departments) and will perform three times in some combination of performance classes, masterclasses, and recitals.

-- Weekly individual studio instruction with Ms. Hornik Weilerstein.
+- Weekly individual studio instruction with Prof. Hornik Weilerstein.

 - Two semesters of individual coaching with another faculty member.

 - Minimum two semesters of Sonata Repertoire class.